mosenberg/hyper-db/website/docs/sql/command/copy_to.md

 # COPY TO

-— copy data from a table to a file
+— copy data from a SQL query to a file

 ## Synopsis